Tennis: Serena to face Sharapova in golden match

-LONDON (Reuters) - American Serena Williams was made to wait before speeding towards a first Olympic women’s singles gold medal with a 6-1 6-2 thrashing of Victoria Azarenka on Friday after Maria Sharapova won an all-Russian clash against Maria Kirilenko.
+LONDON (Reuters) - American Serena Williams continued her romp towards a first Olympic women’s singles gold medal with a 6-1 6-2 thrashing of world number one Victoria Azarenka on Friday after Maria Sharapova won an all-Russian clash against Maria Kirilenko.

-Williams, trying to complete her full set of major honors, needed just 63 minutes to destroy the Belarussian world No.1 - making up for a long wait to get on Centre Court after Roger Federer’s epic semi-final win against Juan Martin del Potro.
+Williams, trying to complete her full set of major honors, needed just 63 minutes to destroy the outclassed Belarussian - making up for a long wait to get on Centre Court after Roger Federer’s epic semi-final win against Juan Martin del Potro.

-“I warmed up probably five or six times.
-But I can wait with the best of them,” Williams, whose later women’s doubles semi-final with sister Venus was postponed, told reporters.

 Azarenka and Kirilenko will now play off for a bronze medal.